 Parallax Propeller is an instruction set architecture created in 2006.
 The Parallax P8X32A Propeller is a multi-core processor parallel computer architecture microcontroller chip with eight 32-bit reduced instruction set computer (RISC) central processing unit (CPU) cores.
 Introduced in 2006, it is designed and sold by Parallax, Inc. The Propeller microcontroller, Propeller assembly language, and Spin interpreter were designed by one person, Parallax's cofounder and president, Chip Gracey.
 Read more on Wikipedia...

 - Parallax Propeller ranks in the top 25% of languages

 - See also: assembly-language, verilog, mathematical-notation, python, basic-stamp, pbasic, c, basic, forth, jvm-vm, pascal, ladder-logic

-- I have 15 facts about Parallax Propeller. what would you like to know? email me and let me know how I can help.
+- Have a question about Parallax Propeller not answered here?
+Email me and let me know how I can help.